“There are things I can’t force. I must adjust. There are times when the greatest change needed is a change of my viewpoint.” ~ Denis Diderot

 “The negative questions are always easy.
 Confidence is easily broken.
 But it’s up to you to break the cycle and maintain the positive changes you’ve made in your life, don’t let one bad experience pull you back into the cycle of insanity.
 You may ask: “What if many bad things happen?” excerpt Living Through Life’s Insanities

-Changing your thought mean not waiting for the other shoe to drop when you’re hit with a bad spell of events.
+Changing your thought means not waiting for the other shoe to drop when you’re hit with a bad spell of events.
 We all have bad days, everyone goes through a phase of misfortune and missed opportunities but the key is to stay on the treadmill and not losing sight of what’s on your horizon.
 When bad things happen, you were missed over for that promotion or didn’t get that job offer.
 Maybe you lost your wallet or house keys.
 Don’t try to convince yourself that you’re stuck in some dark vortex by setting off a chain reaction through playing out in your head a slew of predestined unfortunate events.

 Whenever I get news from back home that someone has died, I still find myself repeating the paradigm that death happens in threes.
 Maybe this is true but that only proves that old paradigms are indeed had to move away from but they should not take charge of your life.
-Just as you train yourself to anticipate bad things happening, try shifting those thoughts in anticipation good things happening by training your thought to believe it so.
+Just as you train yourself to anticipate bad things happening, try shifting those thoughts in anticipation of good things happening by training your thought to believe it so.
 If you were passed over for a promotion anticipate something better coming your way.
 Lost your keys?
 Backtrack your steps to where you last placed your keys, if that doesn’t work ask your toddler.
 Don’t have a toddler?
 Ask your other half more often than not misplaced keys are right under our noses unless they’ve been moved to a safer place by someone else.

 ©Etta D. Richards